devbookhq/docusaurus-code-video-plugin/README.md

-# Devbook Docusaurus Video Plugin
+# Devbook Docusaurus Code Video Plugin
-The Devbook Docusaurus Video Plugin allows you to [add a video to a code block](#add-video-to-a-code-snippet) in your docs and [highlight code lines](#highlight-code-lines-as-the-video-plays) as the video plays.
+The Devbook Docusaurus code video plugin allows you to [add a video to a code block](#add-video-to-a-code-snippet) in your docs and [highlight code lines](#highlight-code-lines-as-the-video-plays) as the video plays.

 ## Supported video sources
 - YouTube